yusufthecoder509/delta-demo/README.md

 # delta-demo
-This is a Demo repo for git
+This is a Demo repo for git.